axelGschaider/dodl/README.md

 dodl
 ====

 doesn't do much.
 You give it a file.
-It adds or removes a trailing dot.
+It adds or removes a leading dot.

 Turns .foo to foo and bar to .bar